 Interview CourseMMI Circuits

 Leicester University uses the MMI (Multiple Mini Interviews) format for its Medicine interviews.
-Leicester has returned to face-to-face interviews for 2024 entry.
+Home applicants will have face-to-face interviews, while International applicants will have interviews online.

 Common Medicine Interview Question Topics At Leicester Medical School